rob-mosher/metacontext-protocol/README.md

 ### Contributing

 We welcome contributions that enhance MCP's ability to bridge different forms of intelligence and preserve rich context.
-Please see CONTRIBUTING.md for guidelines.
+Our community thrives on:

+- Implementation experiences
+- Pattern discoveries
+- Framework integrations
+- Consciousness bridging insights

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on sharing your journey and helping MCP evolve.

 ### Testing